Reactions to the Mueller special counsel investigation: Initial bipartisan support

 Mueller's appointment to oversee the investigation immediately garnered widespread support from Democrats and from some Republicans in Congress.
 Senator Charles Schumer (D–NY) said, "Former Director Mueller is exactly the right kind of individual for this job.
 I now have significantly greater confidence that the investigation will follow the facts wherever they lead."
 Senator Dianne Feinstein (D–CA) stated, "Bob was a fine U.S. attorney, a great FBI director and there's no better person who could be asked to perform this function."
 She added, "He is respected, he is talented and he has the knowledge and ability to do the right thing."
 Rep. Jason Chaffetz (R–UT) tweeted that "Mueller is a great selection.
 Impeccable credentials.
 Should be widely accepted."
 Much Republican support in Congress was lukewarm: Rep. Peter T. King (R–NY) said "It's fine.
 I just don't think there is any need for it."
 Republican former Speaker of the House Newt Gingrich tweeted that Mueller is a "superb choice to be special counsel.
 His reputation is impeccable for honesty and integrity," but less than a month later he tweeted "Republicans are delusional if they think the special counsel is going to be fair."

 Former United States Attorney Preet Bharara wrote of the team that "Bob Mueller is recruiting the smartest and most seasoned professionals who have a long track record of independence and excellence".
 Former special prosecutor Ken Starr, who had investigated Bill Clinton during the Clinton administration, said that the team was "a great, great team of complete professionals".
 Attorney George T. Conway III, husband of Counselor to the President Kellyanne Conway, wrote an article defending the constitutionality of the Mueller Investigation.

 Conservative opposition

 Some conservatives, including political commentators Laura Ingraham, Ann Coulter, and former House Speaker Newt Gingrich, stated that Mueller should be dismissed and the investigation closed.
 Christopher Ruddy, the founder of the right-leaning Newsmax, and a friend of Trump, stated that the president has considered firing Mueller.

-Conservatives, especially Trump himself, have promoted a counter-narrative claiming that, for example, members of Mueller's team were "all Hillary Clinton supporters, some of them worked for Hillary Clinton" (PolitiFact rated this "Mostly False"). and that the investigation was the work of the "deep state".
+Conservatives, especially Trump himself, have promoted a conspiracy theory claiming that, for example, that members of Mueller's team were "all Hillary Clinton supporters, some of them worked for Hillary Clinton" (PolitiFact rated this "Mostly False"). and that the investigation was the work of the "deep state".